getfem/getfem/doc/sphinx/source/userdoc/export.rst

 Saving mesh and mesh_fem objects for the Matlab interface
 ---------------------------------------------------------

-If you have installed the Matlab interface, you can simply use ``mesh_fem::write_to_file`` and save the solution as a plain text file, and then, load them into Matlab.
+If you have installed the Scilab, Octave or Matlab interface, you can simply use ``mesh_fem::write_to_file`` and save the solution as a plain text file, and then, load them with the interface.
 For example, supposing you have a solution ``U`` on a |mf|
 ``mf``,::

   std::fstream f("solution.U",std::ios::out);